Poinciana High School

 Poinciana High School is located near Campbell in the census-designated area of Poinciana, in Osceola County, Florida.
 It is part of the Osceola County School District.

 Fine Arts

 Though Poinciana High School had very quality band and choral programs in the beginning of the 2000 decade, and produced many fine musicians during this time, including high seated Florida All-State musicians, the music programs are still in a state of rebuilding.
 Thanks to the former Principal, Belynda Pinkston, there was an effort to revive the fine arts programs to their previous levels.
 The school finally opened its first performing arts center before the 2009–10 school year, named after former principal, and now Superintendent of the Osceola County School District, Debra Pace.

 Junior ROTC

-Poinciana High School also had a well respected Navy Junior ROTC program, which was, highly ranked in the state, as well as in the country, many times over in the former decade.
-This is no doubt due to the new director of the NJROTC Program, Chief Peters who is now currently running the program to the ground.
+Poinciana High School also has a Navy Junior ROTC program, which was, highly ranked in the state, as well as in the country, many times over in the former decade.